p-argento/uni/GEO/_GEO.md

 Looking at CDR, it is not possible to distinguish real data from synthetic one.

 Any model can reproduce a limited number of patterns, but not all of them.
 This means that the ERP model is realistic but not perfect.
-For example, regarding time, the ERP do not capture the routines we have, it only camptures that I rest.
+For example, regarding time, the ERP do not capture the routines we have, it only captures that I rest.

 > EPR is the only trajectory model you need to know for the exam (?)